andrecsq/trips-challenge/README.md

 The data will be accessed by the Data Scientists by querying the BigQuery table.
 GCP has great documetnation for manipulating GIS data: https://cloud.google.com/bigquery/docs/gis

-## How to publish a message to PubSub
-It cannot be done via HTTP.
-Guide here: https://cloud.google.com/pubsub/docs/publisher

 ## How to create the Infrastructure

 Install Terraform in your system of preference: https://www.terraform.io/downloads.html